andrewmaa/dsa/homework/fibonacciTester/readme.txt

 Data Structures (CSCI-UA 102)

 RUNBOOK:
-This program can be compiled by executing the command: javac FibonacciTester.java
+This program can be compiled by executing the command in the 'fibonacciTester' directory: javac FibonacciTester.java

-This program can be run by executing the command: java Fibonacci Tester maxInput maxTime, where:
+This program can be run by executing the command in the homework directory: java fibonacciTester/FibonacciTester maxInput maxTime, where:
 - maxInput is the maximum input, the larget Fibonacci value to test
 - maxTime is the maximum time, the largest amount of time (in milliseconds) that the program is willing to wait for an algorithm to finish before canceling a higher input.